 We test goodwill and indefinite-life intangible assets for impairment on an annual basis on July 1.
 We assess goodwill impairment risk throughout the year by performing a qualitative review of entity-specific, industry, market and general economic factors affecting our goodwill reporting units.
 We review our operating segment and reporting unit structure for goodwill testing annually or as significant changes in the organization occur.
 Annually, we may perform qualitative testing, or depending on factors such as prior-year test results, current year developments, current risk evaluations and other practical considerations, we may elect to do quantitative testing instead.
 In our quantitative testing, we compare a reporting unit's estimated fair value with its carrying value.
 We estimate a reporting unit's fair value using a discounted cash flow method which incorporates planned growth rates, market-based discount rates and estimates of residual value.
-This year, for our Europe and North America reporting units, we used a market-based, weighted-average cost of capital of 6.4% to discount the projected cash flows of those operations.
-For our Latin America and AMEA reporting units, we used a risk-rated discount rate of 9.4%.
+This year, for our Europe and North America reporting units, we used a market-based, weighted-average cost of capital of 6.8% to discount the projected cash flows of those operations.
+For our Latin America and AMEA reporting units, we used a risk-rated discount rate of 9.8%.
 Estimating the fair value of individual reporting units requires us to make assumptions and estimates regarding our future plans and industry and economic conditions based on available information.
-Given the uncertainty of the global economic environment and the impact of COVID-19, those estimates could be significantly different than future performance.
-If the carrying value exceeds the reporting unit's fair value.
+Given the uncertainty of the global economic environment, those estimates could be significantly different than future performance.
+If the carrying value of a reporting unit's net assets exceeds its fair value, we would recognize an impairment charge for the amount by which the carrying value exceeds the reporting unit's fair value.

-In 2021, 2020 and 2019, there were no impairments of goodwill.
-In connection with our 2021 annual impairment testing, each of our reporting units had sufficient fair value in excess of carrying value.
+In 2022, 2021 and 2020, there were no impairments of goodwill.
+In connection with our 2022 annual impairment testing, each of our reporting units had sufficient fair value in excess of carrying value.
 While all reporting units passed our annual impairment testing, if planned business performance expectations are not met or specific valuation factors outside of our control, such as discount rates, change significantly, then the estimated fair values of a reporting unit or reporting units might decline and lead to a goodwill impairment in the future.

 Annually, we assess indefinite-life intangible assets for impairment by performing a qualitative review and assessing events and circumstances that could affect the fair value or carrying value of these assets.
 If significant potential impairment risk exists for a specific asset, we quantitatively test it for impairment by comparing its estimated fair value with its carrying value.
-We determine estimated fair value using planned growth rates, market-based discount rates and estimates of royalty rates.
+We utilize estimates of future sales, earnings growth rates, royalty rates and discount rates in determining a brand's global fair value.
 If the carrying value of the asset exceeds its estimated fair value, the asset is impaired and its carrying value is reduced to the estimated fair value.